xuzepei/imaging/README.md

 # Imaging Library

-An image editor library for android.
-Similar the image editor in WeChat app.
+An image editor library for Android.
+Similar to the image editor in the WeChat app.

 ### Main feature: